RMBond/ScottCreek-WY22_LagoonBathymetry/README.md

 # 4. Remove bad topo points and echo points that are too shallow or have low accuracy.

+Point filters:

-Topo points were removed based on fieldnotes.
-Echosounder points were removed based on a vertical precision threshold between 0.09ft and sounding depths less than 1.3ft (the shallowest deoth a return could be detected by the sonarmite).
+-   Topo points were removed based on fieldnotes.

+-   Echosounder points were removed based on a vertical precision threshold = 0.09ft and sounding depths less than 1.3ft (the shallowest depth a return could be detected by the sonarmite).

 ``` r